moby/moby/docs/installation/mac.md

     ![Bad Address](images/bad_host.png)

     This didn't work.
-The reason it doesn't work is your `DOCKER_HOST` address is not the localhost address (0.0.0.0) but is instead the address of the your Docker VM.
+The reason it doesn't work is your `DOCKER_HOST` address is not the localhost address (0.0.0.0) but is instead the address of your Docker VM.

 5. Get the address of the `default` VM.